SBhat2615/Fungus-ROI-Detection/README.md

 # Fungus-ROI-Detection

 ##### OBSERVATIONS #####

-- Usual bounding boxes may not be suitable for the work (overal density vary a lot (low -> high)) -
+- In the final ROI prediction, check the total area of the bbox (since number of bbox vary a lot)
--
+- Usual bounding boxes may not be suitable for the work -